abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 Like all product groups, the Klein-four group is *non-cyclic* (because there are not one, but two generators) - vertical and horizontal spin.
 It is, however, still *abelian*, because the ordering of the actions still does not matter for the end results.
 Actually, the Klein-four group is the *smallest non-cyclic group*.

-In fact all products groups (except the ones that feature the trivial group) are always *non-cyclic*, because even if the two groups that comprise the product it are cyclic, and have just 1 generator each, their product would have 2 generators.
-And  product groups are they are still abelian, provided that the groups which they unite are abelian - we can see that this is true, by noticing that, although the generators are more than one, each of them acts only on it's own part of the group, so they don't interfere with each other in any way.
+In fact, products groups (except the ones that feature the trivial group) are always *non-cyclic*, because even if the two groups that comprise the product it are cyclic, and have just 1 generator each, their product would have 2 generators.

+Product groups are still abelian, provided that the groups that form them are abelian - we can see that this is true by noticing that, although the generators are more than one, each of them acts only on it's own part of the group, so they don't interfere with each other in any way.

 Fundamental theorem of Finite Abelian groups
 ---